 All projects must be co-produced

 “All the projects we fund must be run in collaboration with the business sector.
 We call this co-production.
 As a result, the projects we fund are rooted in state-of-the-art research in academia and state-of-the-art development via the companies,” says Stefan Östholm, who heads analysis and evaluation at the Knowledge Foundation.
 The Foundation’s analyses show that when academia and the business sector decide on the focus of the projects, they go for new subject areas at an early stage, often long before any calls for proposals targeting that area even exist.
 One example of this is research and competence development in AI.
 Over the past six years, the Foundation has funded projects in this field to the tune of a total SEK 1.2 billion.
 Of the Knowledge Foundation’s 578 projects funded in total in that period, an impressive 158 have been linked to AI, according to the Foundation’s own statistics.
-Furthermore, the projects are being run across the whole country, involving twelve higher education institutions and many companies.
-Examples of higher education institutions conducting research into AI are Örebro University, the University of Skövde and Halmstad University.
+Furthermore, the projects are being run across the whole country, involving twelve universities and many companies.
+Examples of universities conducting research into AI are Örebro University, the University of Skövde and Halmstad University.

 “We’ve supported AI and machine learning in different groupings since 2000, but we’ve never specifically designated AI as an area for funding applications.
 Nevertheless, we can now see that we have been one of the biggest financiers in Sweden in this field for a long time.
 When other financiers say that they need strategic programmes geared to new areas, we can say that we’re already there.
 I call it independent research,” says Stefan Östholm.